 The total funding available for Portuguese research institutions under this call will be up to €400,000 (four-hundred thousand euros).

 An awarded project may be granted up to € 50,000 (fifty-thousand euros) to fund the research work carried out by the Portuguese team.

 Considering the maximum amount of eligible funding per project, the Program expects to support eight exploratory research projects through this call.
 However, the actual number of exploratory projects funded will depend on the quality of the submitted proposals and requested funding.

 The budget of the Program at UT Austin will fund independently the research teams at UT Austin at a level similar to that of research teams in Portugal.
 The participating researchers at UT Austin will be funded up to a maximum of $50,000 (fifty-thousand dollars) per project.

 Funding at UT will be executed at a 100% rate for eligible expenses directly related to the research activities.
-Eligible expenses at UT Austin are the ones directly related to the research: e.g. materials, lab time, equipment usage, graduate student tuition/stipends, travel.
+Eligible expenses at UT Austin are directly related to the research: e.g. materials, lab time, equipment usage, graduate student tuition/stipends, and travel.
 Faculty salary and equipment are non-eligible.

 An international panel of independent reviewers will carry out the evaluation.
 The selection method and ranking of projects are based on the Project Merit Indicator using the following criteria:

 - Scientific merit and innovative nature of the project from an international standpoint, and alignment with the goals of the UT Austin Portugal Program;

 - Feasibility of the project’s work plan and budget and resources adequacy;